What is a mammogram?

 Breast tomosynthesis, also called three-dimensional (3-D) breast imaging, is a mammography system where the x-ray tube and imaging plate move during the exposure.
 It creates a series of thin slices through the breast that allows for improved detection of cancer and fewer patients recalled for additional imaging.

 Screening mammogram versus diagnostic mammogram

 A screening mammogram is an exam used to detect early breast cancer in women experiencing no symptoms.
-Mammography plays a central part in early detection of breast cancers because it can show changes in the breast up to two years before a patient or physician can feel them.
+Mammography plays a central part in the early detection of breast cancers because it can show changes in the breast up to two years before a patient or physician can feel them.
 Current guidelines recommend screening mammography every year beginning at age 40.
 In addition, women who have had breast cancer and those who are at increased risk due to a genetic history of breast cancer should seek expert medical advice about whether they should begin screening before age 40 and about the frequency of screening.

 Diagnostic mammography is used to evaluate a patient with abnormal clinical findings, such as a breast lump or lumps that have been found by the woman or her doctor.
 Diagnostic mammography may also be done after an abnormal screening mammogram in order to determine the cause of the area of concern on the screening exam.

 State-of-the-art X-ray systems have tightly controlled X-ray beams with significant filtration and dose control methods to minimize stray or scatter radiation.
 This ensures those parts of a patient's body not being imaged receive minimal radiation exposure.